psychemedia/storytelling-notes/master-maid.md

 Next day the giant took Edgar into the giant's stable, which was full of straw and dirt and all huddled up, and pointing to a pitchfork said:

-"Clear all of this straw out of this stable by tonight, " and left him to his task.
+"Clear all of this straw out of this stable by tonight," and left him to his task.

 The Prince thought this was an easy thing to do, and before starting went to get a drink at the well, and there he saw a most beautiful maiden sitting by the well and knitting.